barrettotte/IBMi-Book/docs/additional/call/cf.md

-# Calling the IBMi with ColdFusion
+# Calling IBM i with ColdFusion

-Against my better judgement, I will show how to call the IBMi with Adobe ColdFusion 11.
+Against my better judgement, I will show how to call IBM i with Adobe ColdFusion 11.
-This was the language I used when I first communicated with the IBMi, so I figured I'd give it a little respect even though I despise working with it.
+This was the language I used when I first communicated with IBM i, so I figured I'd give it a little respect even though I despise working with it.

 **This assumes that you have a ColdFusion environment setup and somewhat know what you're doing with it**.

 ## Example Program
-To demonstrate communicating with the IBMi, we will be making a very simple CFML page.
+To demonstrate communicating with IBM i, we will be making a very simple CFML page.
-It will connect to the IBMi, run a DB2 SQL statement, and output the results.
+It will connect to IBM i, run a DB2 SQL statement, and output the results.

 The SQL execution will return a resultset of source members found in all PFs within a targeted library.